Rugby Quebec: First Expansion

 The union began to expand in the 1970s and 1980s, with its first wave of new clubs.
 Additionally, for a good part of the 1970s several Ottawa based rugby teams regularly completed in the QRU, including the Ottawa Indians, Ottawa Irish, Ottawa Beavers, Ottawa Scottish and the Deep River Blues.
-Of particular importance was the entry of the Club de rugby Parc olympique into the FRQ, as it was the first primarily francophone team in the federation.
+Of particular importance was the entry of the Club de rugby Parc olympique into the FRQ, as it was the second primarily francophone team (and first permanent team) in the federation.